 Ongoing Deep Disinfection

-Regularly disinfecting surfaces has always been standard in healthcare facilities.
+Regular cleaning, disinfection and sterilization in healthcare facilities has always been standard.
 During this growing pandemic, deep disinfection is happening even more frequently, particularly in spaces where patients with known or suspected COVID-19 illness have been present.

 Because coronaviruses can remain active on many types of surfaces, it’s important to continually clean and disinfect them, including hard-to-reach areas.
 This can be achieved by spraying an approved disinfectant not only on surfaces that are frequently touched, but also on surfaces that are less accessible but still may be contaminated.

-In addition to their Guideline for Disinfection and Sterilization in Healthcare Facilities, the CDC has also released Interim Infection Prevention and Control Recommendations for Patients with Suspected or Confirmed Coronavirus Disease 2019 (COVID-19) in Healthcare Settings, which includes environmental infection control measures such as:
+In addition to the CDC Guideline for Disinfection and Sterilization in Healthcare Facilities, the CDC has also released Interim Infection Prevention and Control Recommendations for Patients with Suspected or Confirmed Coronavirus Disease 2019 (COVID-19) in Healthcare Settings, which includes environmental infection control measures such as:

 - Using dedicated medical equipment for infected patients